JimmyJHickey/jimmyjhickey.com/_posts/2019-09-16-ST703-Regression-Homework.md

 We are 95% confident that the true value of $\beta_1$ is between 0.565603 and 0.726911 son-inches/parent-inch.

 ### h.
-**What is the line that best fits these data, using the criterion that smallst sum of squared residuals is "best?"**
+**What is the line that best fits these data, using the criterion that smallest sum of squared residuals is "best?"**

 From SAS, we can get $\hat{\beta_0}=23.94153$ and $\hat{\beta_1}=0.64629$.With our beta parameters estimated, we can put together our regression model.